sergeysychov/behaviour_inject/README.md

 ### Injection ###

-Place 'InjectorBehaviour' at first place in the GameObject, adjacently to your dependent behaviours.
+Place 'Injector' at first place in the GameObject, adjacently to your dependent behaviours.
 "Context name" field defines optional context name.
 Thus you can use multiple contexts simultaneously.

 In your MonoBehaviour mark dependency in this way: